mathyousee/power-platform-snippets/dataverse-api-101/dataverse-api-101.md

     "name":"Stark Industries"
 }
 ```
 Hit send!
 If you receive a `204 No Content` response, you have succeeded.
-Pull up the list of accounts in a model-drvien app and now you should see your new account has been made.
+Pull up the list of accounts in a model-driven app and now you should see your new account has been made.
 ![create new record](./img/post.png)

 ### Update a Record